When we first moved to Mudgee in 2007, clearing sales were a big part of our life. Infact, they basically were our social life.

 All the things we accumulated.
 All those excellent parts of a small farm / education center we searched for, and eventually found.
 It’s time for it all to find a new home.

-You can read the complete-ish list here but basically we’re talking everything from caravans to recycled hardwood timbers to chaff cutters to an essential oil still to insulated shipping containers.
+Basically we’re talking everything from caravans to recycled hardwood timbers to chaff cutters to an essential oil still to insulated shipping containers.

 All the beautiful recycled doors and windows and other building bits that we collected, but which didn’t fit into our tinyhouse build.